nomad/crop/README.md

     let mut file =
         BufWriter::new(File::create("my_little_poem.txt").unwrap());

-    // The text content is stored in the leaves of the B-tree, with each
+    // The text content is stored in the leaves of the B-tree, where each
-    // leaf being able to store up to a 1KB chunk of data.
+    // chunk can store up to a 1KB of data.
     //
     // We can iterate over the leaves using the `Chunks` iterator which
     // yields the chunks of the `Rope` as string slices.